 The Subject will receive an email invite from email@example.com.
 If they don’t see the invite after a few minutes, they may want to check their Spam or Promotions folders.
 The Subject needs to click on the Accept Invite to Record button in the email, and then again on the new page that opens, to access the Session.

-2. Public Access Link: From the Participants window, the first option you’ll see is The Public Access Link.
+2. Subject Access Link: From the Participants window, the first option you’ll see is The Public Access Link.
 Simply click the Copy option to the right, and send the link to your Subject.

 When they click on the link, they will come to a page where they will need to enter their name.
 The four-digit Session ID will automatically be populated for them.
 Click Enter to move to the next page.
 They will then be able to select the webcam and microphone they wish to use (whether built-in or external), and select Enter Session.

 Paired: When the Subjects pairs into the Session, their browser prompts them to allow microphone and camera permissions; make sure that each Subject accepts those permissions.
 Once they have accepted these permissions, the Webcam Subjects are now ready to be recorded.

 The Webcam Subject Prep Sheet covers these permissions, so send this to your Subject!